MatteoGauthier/oceanic-lime-415be/content/pages/index.md

       # Real, beautiful plants right to your door

-      Don't forget to add your Snip cart API key to the site's configuration to enable Cart actions.
+      Don't forget to add your Snipcart API key to the site's configuration to enable Cart actions.
     actions:
       - title: See all items